 7. Principles applying to offering and negotiating rent relief

-(1) This clause sets out principles that apply to a landlord’s offer of rent relief and negotiations between a landlord and a tenant in relation to rent relief.
+(1) This clause sets out principles of proportionality that apply in relation to a landlord’s obligation to provide rent relief and negotiations between a landlord and a tenant in relation to rent relief.

 (2) An offer of rent relief must apply to the emergency period.